byuistats/DS250-Cannon/content/Slides/Introduction/day02/_index.md

 #### Quarto

-Do all your tinkering in interactive Python or Jupyter notebooks, report finished code, graphs, etc. in Quatro
+Do your tinkering in interactive Python or Jupyter notebooks.
+Generate report with finished code, graphs, etc. in Quatro

 [Quarto](https://quarto.org/)